102 Beacon is located on the north side of Beacon, between Arlington and Berkeley, with 100 Beacon to the east and 104

 In February of 1938, Katherine Kelly applied for (and subsequently received) permission to significantly remodel 102 Beacon, changing it from a single-family dwelling into an apartment house with 18 units.
 The remodeling – designed by Herman L. Feer — included a new front façade, new stairs, and an exterior addition and “piazza” at the rear.
 Plans for the remodeling — including a front elevation, floor plans, framing plans, and a foundation plan — are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN R-7).

 On May 21, 1938, the remodeled building was acquired from Katherine Kelly by 102 Beacon Street, Inc., of which William Taff was president.

 In September of 1942, 102 Beacon Street, Inc., acquired 104 Beacon, and in August of 1948, 106 Beacon was acquired by William Taff’s brother-in-law, Edward Richardson Mitton, the president of Jordan Marsh department stores, who was married to Marie Frances (Taff) Mitton.

-Among the residents at 102 Beacon was Mary (Curley) Donnelly, the daughter of former Governor and Mayor James M. Curley and the former wife of Edward Calvin Donnelly, Jr., chief executive of John Donnelly & Sons, outdoor advertisers.
+Among the residents at 102 Beacon from about 1945 was Mary (Curley) Donnelly, the daughter of former Governor and Mayor James M. Curley and the former wife of Edward Calvin Donnelly, Jr., chief executive of John Donnelly & Sons, outdoor advertisers.
 She previously had lived at The Colonial at 382 Commonwealth.
 She died at 102 Beacon on February 11, 1950, and her brother, Leo, died in her apartment at 102 Beacon the next day.